-The 9992-DEC is capable of doing basic stream monitoring, if it equipped with the optional Monitoring license (see the Admin License Keys Tab).
+The 9992-DEC can do basic stream monitoring, if it equipped with the optional Monitoring license (see the Admin License Keys Tab).
 It will monitor the stream being decoded.
 This function is only available for transport streams received from ASI or UDP/RTP.